asyncapi/website/pages/blog/building-async-flight-notification-service.md

       $ref: '../common/messages/flight_queue.yaml'
 ```

-When the user provides their flight information, the Subscriber service emits a `flightQueue` message which will be receive by the Monitor service.
-The Notifier service receives the message and adds the payload to the list of flights to monitor.
+When the user provides their flight information, the Subscriber service emits a `flightQueue` message that will be received by the Monitor service from the `flight/queue` channel.
+The Notifier service also receives the message and adds the payload to the list of flights to monitor.

 Once the Monitor service detects a change in flight status (e.g. a change in boarding gate), it emits a `flightStatus` message to inform subscribers.
-The Notifier service, which is subscribed to the changes, notifies the end-user by SMS.
+The Notifier service, which is subscribed to the changes on the `flight/update` channel, notifies the end-user by SMS.

 The AsyncAPI specification files for the [Monitor Service](https://github.com/amadeus4dev/amadeus-async-flight-status/blob/main/monitor/asyncapi.yaml) and [Notifier Service](https://github.com/amadeus4dev/amadeus-async-flight-status/blob/main/notifier/asyncapi.yaml) can be found on GitHub.